fylgja/stylelint-config/scss/README.md

 ## Usage

 Same as for the main stylelint config.
-But now add scss to the end to also load theses rules.
+But now add scss to the end to also load these rules.

 ```json
 {